5 Essential HR Metrics Every Small Business Should Track

 1. Employee Turnover Rate

-Turnover rate measures the percentage of employees who leave your company within a specific period.
-High turnover is expensive due to recruitment and training costs.
+Turnover rate measures the percentage of employees who leave your company within a specific period (usually annually or quarterly).
+It is arguably the most critical indicator of your workplace culture and management effectiveness.

-- How to calculate: (Number of Departures / Average Number of Employees) × 100.
+- How to calculate: (Number of Departures during period / Average Number of Employees during period) × 100.

 2. Revenue per Employee

-This metric tells you how much revenue each employee generates for the company. it's a great indicator of overall efficiency and workforce productivity.
+This metric tells you precisely how much revenue each individual employee generates for the company on average.
+It is a fantastic, high-level indicator of overall workforce efficiency and productivity.

-- How to calculate: Total Revenue / Number of Employees.
+- How to calculate: Total Annual Revenue / Average Number of Employees.

 3. Cost Per Hire

-Knowing how much it costs to bring in a new team member helps you plan your recruitment budget more effectively.
+Knowing exactly how much it costs to bring a new team member through the door helps you plan your recruitment budget more effectively and evaluate the ROI of your hiring channels.

-- How to calculate: (Internal Recruitment Costs + External Recruitment Costs) / Total Number of Hires.
+- How to calculate: (Internal Recruitment Costs + External Recruitment Costs) / Total Number of Hires in a given period.

 4. Utilization Rate